harsh-parit/Terraform-Projects/AWS/local_state/README.md

-# EC2 instance for Terraform
+# Creation of EC2 instance using Terraform

 * This instance is created in us-west-2